Numeric Algorithms

 Basics

 A numeric algorithm does some computation given one or more numeric values.
-When measuring complexity we almost always care about the bit complexity: the complexity is relative to the number of bits in the numeric inputs, not to the values of the integers themselves.
+For the purposes of measuring complexity, the size of a number is the number of bits (or digits) in the numbers, not the value of the numbers themselves!

 Exercise: Why does this mean, technically, that we can disregard the base when giving asymptotic complexity?